-This item is for the District's dues to TRB.
+This item is for the District's dues to the Transportation Research Board (TRB).
 This amount is an estimate for the July 2021-June 2022 dues, assuming a small increase from prior years.
 These funds are paid to TRB directly, not via the pooled fund mechanism

-- Manager: Stephanie Dock, Research Program Administrator, Planning & Sustainability Division - Work Conducted By: Transportation Research Board - Planned Completion: Funds transferred by September 30, 2021 - Estimated Cost: \$77,000
+• Manager: Stephanie Dock, Research Program Administrator, Planning & Sustainability Division

-Project TPF-5(370)
+• Work Conducted By: Transportation Research Board

-Title: Fostering Innovation in Pedestrian and Bicycle Transportation
+Project TPF-5(370): Fostering Innovation in Pedestrian and Bicycle Transportation

 The overall goals for this Transportation Pooled Fund (TPF) study are to: 1.
 Provide answers to emerging questions about innovative facility design, planning, and implementation to improve safety and mobility for pedestrians and bicyclists.
 2. Conduct effective and efficient research of innovative traffic control devices to accelerate their incorporation into the Manual on Uniform Traffic Control Devices (MUTCD).

 3. Facilitate the collection and reporting of robust transportation facility data that will allow for updating Federal, State, local, and other design guidelines, such as the American Association of State Highway and Transportation Officials (AASHTO) design guides.
 4. Support research on addressing rural multimodal transportation needs, regulatory streamlining, opportunities to improve cost effectiveness and efficiencies in the transportation system, and multimodal investment analysis.

 DDOT has participated in this study since its inception in 2017 and has contributed to 4 of the 5 years.
-DDOT expects to contribute to the final, 5th year of the program in 2021.
+DDOT is determining whether to contribute in 2022; the program will be updated if this project has funding added.
 This project is approved for 100% SPR funds and therefore no District share is included for this project.

-- Manager: Mike Goodno, Bicycle Program Specialist, Planning & Sustainability Division - Lead Agency: Federal Highway Administration - Planned Completion: Funds transferred by August 2021; project is ongoing through 2021. - FY2021 Contribution: \$25,000
+- Manager: Mike Goodno, Bicycle Program Specialist, Planning & Sustainability Division - Lead Agency: Federal Highway Administration